-Traded life policies (TLPs) and traded endowment policies (TEPs) are investment products that involve purchasing life insurance policies or endowment policies from the original policyholder, and then paying the policy premiums until the policy matures or the life insured passes away.
+Traded life policies (TLPs) and traded endowment policies (TEPs) are investment products that involve purchasing life insurance policies or endowment policies from the original policyholder, and then paying the policy premiums until the policy matures.
 These types of policies are commonly referred to as “second-hand” policies.

 When a policyholder decides to liquidate their life policy or endowment policy, they can do so through an individual or company that wants to buy the policy for resale.
 The intermediary usually offers to buy the policy at a higher price than the surrender value offered by the insurer and then resells it to another investor.
 Only existing policies purchased from the original policyholders are involved in this process, and no new policies are created.

 TLPs and TEPs are not regulated by the Monetary Authority of Singapore (MAS), which means that intermediaries and distributors of these policies are not licensed by MAS.
 The maturity date of the investment may be uncertain, and investors cannot rely on laws administered by MAS to take action against any problems encountered during the investment process.

 MAS does not oversee the sale, acquisition, or dissemination of Traded Life Policies (TLPs) and Traded Endowment Policies (TEPs).
 Consequently, any individual or company engaged in the purchase or distribution of these policies is not subject to regulation or licensing by MAS.